Latteralus/MCHRT/DevDocuments/TechnicalDocument.md

 ### Frameworks & Libraries

 - **Next.js** (React 19+) for front-end + server-side rendering
-- **NextAuth.js** for authentication
+- **NextAuth.js** for authentication, configured with **CredentialsProvider**
-- **TypeORM** as the ORM for structured database access, using EntitySchema approach
+- **Sequelize** as the ORM for structured database access
 - **PostgreSQL** for the primary relational database
 - **Node.js** (16+ recommended)

 ### Key Rationale

-- **TypeORM & PostgreSQL**: Well-suited for relational data and transactions.
-TypeORM simplifies migrations, schema updates, and eliminates most raw SQL complexities.
+- **Sequelize & PostgreSQL**: A mature and feature-rich combination well-suited for relational data and complex queries.
+Sequelize supports transactions, migrations, and various querying methods.
-- **Next.js**: Provides both client and server logic in one place, plus easy serverless deployment.
+- **Next.js**: Provides both client and server logic in one place, plus easy serverless deployment options.
+- **NextAuth.js CredentialsProvider**: Allows for secure username/password authentication as required, with email login disabled.
 - **Single-Tenancy**: Data modeling is simpler than multi-tenant (no separate tenant tables or schemas needed).
-- **EntitySchema Approach**: Ensures compatibility with serverless environments like Vercel by avoiding TypeScript decorators.

 ## 4. Front-End & Back-End Communication

 ### Next.js API Routes

-- Each domain has a dedicated route (e.g., `/api/employees`, `/api/attendance`) handling CRUD via TypeORM.
+- Each domain has a dedicated route (e.g., `/api/employees`, `/api/attendance`) handling CRUD operations via Sequelize.
 - Requests use fetch() or axios from the client to these serverless endpoints.

 ### Data Flow

-Front-End → API Route → TypeORM → PostgreSQL
+Front-End → API Route → Sequelize → PostgreSQL

 The NextAuth.js session ensures secure authentication tokens or cookies are attached to these requests.